prettyboymp/woocommerce/docs/contribution/releases/schedule.md

 This post provides an opportunity for teams to share additional context, which may help invalidate and correct the schedule changes.

 Once the post feedback and release schedule changes cleared:
-- in cooperation with DevAd, communicate the changes ([example](https://developer.woocommerce.com/2025/06/02/woocommerce-9-9-release-is-delayed/))
+- in cooperation with the Developer Advocacy team, communicate the changes ([example](https://developer.woocommerce.com/2025/06/02/woocommerce-9-9-release-is-delayed/))
 - actualize [the calendar](https://developer.woocommerce.com/release-calendar/)

 > Note: To minimize friction for teams, it's recommended not to change intervals between RCs and the final release but